 🚗 Drive the Overseas Highway: Forget all the island Florida vacation spots along the way, the scenic drive alone is worth the trip to the Florida Keys.
 The best way to see and do it all is by renting your own car.
 Discover Cars compares prices to find you the cheapest car rental available.

 Sarasota Barrier Islands

 The gulf coast barrier islands near Sarasota include Lido Key, Siesta Key, Longboat Key, and Anna Maria Island.
 Siesta Key is arguably the most popular of the islands thanks to its expansive beaches.
 Siesta Key Village is located north of the public beach and is an idyllic strip of cafes, beach shops, and hole-in-the-wall bars.

 While Siesta Key is a fabulous beach to visit in Florida, I prefer to hang out in places that are a little less popular.
 I recommend Lido Beach to my friends and family because the island is less crowded and more laid back.

-Sarasota is located on the water and mixes the laid-back philosophy of a beach town with the hustle and bustle of a big city.
+Sarasota is located on the water and is one of the best places to go in Florida if you want somewhere that combines the laid-back philosophy of a beach town with the hustle and bustle of a big city.
 The downtown area is equipped with plenty of sidewalks, making the city extremely walkable.
 There are new restaurants and craft coffee shops opening up constantly.